Goodfellas: Home media

-Goodfellas was released on DVD in March 1997, in a single-disc, double-sided, single-layer format that requires the disc to be flipped during viewing; in 2004, Warner Home Video released a two-disc, dual-layer version, with remastered picture and sound, and bonus materials such as commentary tracks.
+Goodfellas was released on DVD in March 1997, in a single-disc, double-sided, single-layer format that requires the disc to be flipped during viewing.
+In 2004, Warner Home Video released a two-disc, dual-layer version, with remastered picture and sound, and bonus materials such as commentary tracks.

 In early 2007, the film became available on single Blu-ray with all the features from the 2004 release; an expanded Blu-ray version was released on February 16, 2010, for its 20th anniversary, bundled with a disc with features that include the 2008 documentary Public Enemies: The Golden Age of the Gangster Film.
 On May 5, 2015, a 25th anniversary edition was released.
 The film was released on 4K Ultra HD Blu-ray on December 6, 2016.
+The 25th anniversary release and subsequent releases include a Merrie Melodies and Looney Tunes collection with the shorts I Like Mountain Music (1933), She Was an Acrobat's Daughter (1937), Racketeer Rabbit (1946) and Bugs and Thugs (1954).

 Reception

 Box office

-Goodfellas grossed $6.3 million from 1,070 theaters in opening weekend, topping the box office.
-In its second weekend the film made $5.9 million from 1,291 theaters, falling just 8% and finishing second behind newcomer Pacific Heights.
+Goodfellas grossed $6.3 million from 1,070 theaters in its opening weekend, topping the box office.
+In its second weekend, the film made $5.9 million from 1,291 theaters, falling just 8% and finishing second behind newcomer Pacific Heights.
 It went on to make $46.8 million domestically.